 Our team at Eisenberg, Cutt, Kendell & Olson is backed by decades of combined experience.
 Together, we have successfully secured over $400 million since opening our doors in 2000.
 We have helped victims across Utah secure the full and fair compensation entitled to them after being wrongfully harmed by a negligent third party, and we are prepared to do the same for you.

-For proven legal counsel with winning results, contact our Salt Lake City food poisoning lawyers at (801) 901-3470, or complete an online contact form on our website.
+For proven legal counsel with winning results, contact us at (801) 901-3470, or complete an online contact form on our website.